kubism/jsonpath/README.md

   jp [flags]

 Flags:
   -h, --help          help for jp
-  -k, --key string   Key to search for
+  -i, --ignore-case   If enabled, will ignores case when matching key -k, --key string    Key to search for
   -t, --show-type     If enabled, will show the type of the value for found path -v, --show-value    If enabled, will show the value for found path
 ```

 ## Example